amio/now-go/README.md

 ## Features

 - Lightweight tinyurl service (in 100 lines).
-- Semi-auto update with a [remote config](#remote-config).
 - Three types of routes:
-  - redirect to an url
+  - URL: redirect to an url
-  - echo a string
+  - TEXT: echo a string
-  - proxy tunnel
+  - FUNCTION: return a URL/TEXT by `req` argument
 - Deploy to now.sh with one command.

 ## Quick Start